 A tutorial on how to load native lazy-loading images earlier in Safari and Firefox.
 Speed up page loading while keeping visitors from seeing loading images.

 The various web browsers focus on different priorities and user experience trade-offs in their lazy-loading image implementations.
 Firefox and Safari vastly different to Chrome.

 IPFS splits files into chunks.
 Smarter splitting points in HTML files can create more reusable/deduplicatd chunks with higher availability.

-Established top-level domain resolves faster than the newfangled .blog top-level domain.
+Traditional and established top-level domain resolves faster than the newfangled .blog top-level domain.
 Unsurprising, but worrisome.

 Reduce Google AdSense’s impact on page-load time using <link rel="preconnect">.
 Optimization only used on 350 out of 12M AdSense partner websites.

-Make a meaningful impact on your website visitors’ low-bandwidth user experience with semi-progressive JPEG loading.
+Make a meaningful improvement in user experience for your website visitors, especially those with slow internet, with semi-progressive JPEG loading.